jorgepjr/abi-gth-omnia-developer-evaluation-4-1/.doc/jorge.md

 3 - Press F5 or click Run.

-4 - The API will start and attempt to connect to the PostgreSQL database previously started via Docker.
+4 - The API will start (using HTTP or HTTPS) and attempt to connect to the PostgreSQL database previously started via Docker.

 5- After the application connects to the database, the tables will be automatically generated.